How do I change baby's diaper?

 When changing your baby's diaper, there are a few mistakes you should avoid to ensure your child's safety and good hygiene.
 Here's the bible of what not to do:

-• SKeep away from your child to prevent any risk of falling.
+• Move away from your child to prevent any risk of falling.
 Stay close to your child throughout the washing process;

-• Clean your child any way you like.
-Never change a child from the bottom to the top, always from the anus to the genitals;
+• Clean your child in any way.
+Never change a child from the bottom up, always from the anus to the genitals;

 • Keep your baby's bottom moist.
-Moisture will cause irritation, diaper rash and potentially fungus on a newborn's fragile skin;
+Moisture can cause irritation, diaper rash and potentially fungal infections on a newborn's fragile skin;

 • There's no need to undress your baby completely.
-Your child could catch a cold, fall off the changing table and s'get upset and make the moment unpleasant;
+Your child could catch a cold, fall off the changing table or get upset, making the whole experience unpleasant;

-• If your child suffers from reflux, do not change him immediately after eating, as he may regurgitate;
+• If your child suffers from reflux, don't change him immediately after eating, as he could regurgitate;

 • Use a diaper that's too big or too small for your baby.
 An ill-fitting diaper can be uncomfortable or cause leaks;

-• Use wipes for every diaper change: wipes are very irritating for baby's skin and should sbe used sparingly;
+• Use wipes for every diaper change: wipes are very irritating for baby's skin and should be used sparingly;

-• Incorrect positioning of your baby's diaper: the upper part of the diaper should be pulled up to the navel, and the diaper should lie flat and ride up the lumbar region in the back.
-Make sure that the tabs on each side of the thighs protrude.
+• Position your baby's diaper incorrectly: the upper part of the diaper should be pulled up to the navel, and the diaper should lie flat and come up to the lumbar region in the back.
+Make sure that the tabs on each side of the thighs stick out.

 What accessories are useful for changing baby's diaper?

-When changing your child's diaper, you need a minimum of equipment to set up, clean and dress your baby.
+When changing your child's diaper, you need a minimum of equipment to install, clean and dress your baby.

 Essential equipment

-You'll be changing lots and lots of diapers during the first three years of your little one's life.
-Get equipped!
+You'll be changing lots and lots of diapers over the first three years of your little one's life.
+Make sure you're well equipped!
 Our essentials :

-• A heavy-duty changing table - one that can support a baby weighing over 11 kilos;
+• A heavy-duty changing table or surface - one that can support the weight of a baby weighing over 11 kilos;

-• A flat or inclined changing mat for babies with GERD (gastroesophageal reflux disease);
+• A flat or sloping changing mat for babies with GERD (gastroesophageal reflux disease);

 • A changing mat cover;